CitadelCS/ipos/README.md

 IPOS is a way for grad students to submit a plan of study from a list of offered courses.
 The program director then can accept or deny the request.
 Advisors can also see their advises plan of studies.
 The goal of IPOS is to centralize the acceptance of plan of studies for CS majors in grad school.

+https://git.heroku.com/sleepy-thicket-65048.git This link will take you to a live example of our project.

 ## The following are instructions for setting up a new enviroment in AWS to edit IPOS

 1. Create a C9 tiny AWS ubuntu enviroment